Tuff: Intermediate volcanism

 Andesitic tuffs are exceedingly common.
 They occur along the whole chain of the Cordilleras and Andes, in the West Indies, New Zealand, Japan, etc. In the Lake District, North Wales, Lorne, the Pentland Hills, the Cheviots, and many other districts of Great Britain, ancient rocks of exactly similar nature are abundant.
 In color, they are red or brown; their scoriae fragments are of all sizes from huge blocks down to minute granular dust.
 The cavities are filled with many secondary minerals, such as calcite, chlorite, quartz, epidote, or chalcedony; in microscopic sections, though, the nature of the original lava can nearly always be made out from the shapes and properties of the little crystals which occur in the decomposed glassy base.
 Even in the smallest details, these ancient tuffs have a complete resemblance to the modern ash beds of Cotopaxi, Krakatoa, and Mont Pelé.

 Mafic volcanism

 Mafic volcanism typically takes the form of Hawaiian eruptions that are nonexplosive and produce little ash.
-However, interaction between basaltic magma and groundwater or sea water results in hydromagmatic explosions that produce abundant ash.
+However, interaction between basaltic magma and groundwater or seawater results in hydromagmatic explosions that produce abundant ash.
 These deposit ash cones that subsequently can become cemented into tuff cones.
 Diamond Head, Hawaii, is an example of a tuff cone, as is the island of Ka'ula.
 The glassy basaltic ash produced in such eruptions rapidly alters to palagonite as part of the process of lithification.